the-sides/the-sides/README.md

 [Talkiatry](https://talkiatry.com) - WordPress site built with TailwindCSS, Twig and Vue.js archives

+I have since been very fortunate to start working at DRC as a Software Developer.

 ### Side Projects
 All my repos here are primarily side projects that focus more concepts, teaching and tech-stacks rather than front-end development.
 Nonetheless, see how obsessed I am with the Spotify API.